CyberSocYork/cybersoc.co.uk/README.md

 ### 2. Put your post in the right place
 It's important that your post is located in the correct directory, otherwise it won't be detected by GraphQL and displayed as a blog post.
 This directory is `src/markdown-posts`.
 To submit your blog post, please use Github's pull requests feature.
-The easiest way to do this is to fork the repo, commit your post to your fork, and then create a pull request using github's online interface.
+The easiest way to do this is to fork the repo, commit your post to your fork, and then create a pull request using Github's online interface.
 It is important that you use a descriptive commit message for your commit, such as `Add blog post <title>`.

 ***